Burscough F.C.: Early days

-The first Burscough Association Football Club was formed in 1880, playing in the Liverpool and District League football before folding in 1900.
+The first Burscough Association Football Club was formed in 1880, playing in the Liverpool and District League before folding in 1900.

-In 1905 Burscough Rangers were founded and moved to the present Mart Lane ground in 1908.
-They established many of the traditions carried on by the current club, playing in green and known as the Linnets.
-In the 1920s they had success winning the Liverpool County Combination Championship three times.
-In 1926 Rangers purchased a grandstand from Everton and erected it on Victoria Park.
+In 1905, Burscough Rangers were founded and moved to the Victoria Park ground in 1908.
+They established many of the traditions carried on by the current club, playing in green and being known as the Linnets.
+In the 1920s, the club won the Liverpool County Combination championship three times.
+In 1926, Rangers purchased a grandstand from Everton and erected it on Victoria Park.
 The following year they joined the Lancashire Combination but never experienced the same level of success and began to run into financial difficulties, finally folding in 1935.

-Following World War II the present Burscough club was founded in 1946, starting life in the Liverpool County Combination.
-In their second season, 1947–48, they achieved a treble, winning the Lancashire Junior Cup, George Mahon Cup and the Liverpool Challenge Cup.
+Following World War II the present club was founded in 1946, starting life in the Liverpool County Combination.
+In their second season, 1947–48, they achieved a cup treble, winning the Lancashire Junior Cup, George Mahon Cup and the Liverpool Challenge Cup.
 Two years later they again claimed the Junior Cup and also won the County Combination title for the first time.
-In 1952 they won the Liverpool Challenge Cup for a second time.
+In 1952, they won the Liverpool Challenge Cup for a second time.

-In 1953–54 they joined the Lancashire Combination winning the Second Division Championship in their first season and scoring 155 goals in the process.
-1955–56 saw probably the club's greatest ever achievement as they won the First Division Championship.
-Another milestone was reached in 1959 when they reached the first round of the FA Cup for the first time before going down 3–1 to Crewe Alexandra in front of 4,200 at Victoria Park.
+In 1953–54 they joined the Lancashire Combination, winning the Second Division in their first season and scoring 155 goals in the process, and won the First Division title in 1955–56.
+Another milestone was reached in 1959 when they reached the first round of the FA Cup for the first time, before going down 3–1 to Crewe Alexandra in front of 4,200 at Victoria Park.

-Another trophy winning spell commenced in 1966–67 season under manager Bobby Langton, the former England winger, as the club completed a hat-trick of Junior Cup successes against South Liverpool at Wigan.
-The Lancashire Combination First Division title was regained in 1969–70 season.
+Another trophy-winning spell commenced in the 1966–67 season under the former England winger Bobby Langton.
+The club completed a hat-trick of Junior Cup successes against South Liverpool at Wigan, and regained the Lancashire Combination First Division title in 1969–70.

 1970s and 1980s

 In 1970–71 Burscough joined the Cheshire County League, finishing runners-up to Rossendale United.
 The following season they won the Liverpool Non-League Senior Cup and in 1974–75 the Cheshire League Cup was lifted.
-The 'Linnets' also reached the FA Cup first round proper on three other occasions.
-In 1977, a 1–0 defeat at Blyth Spartans, in 1979, a 3–0 defeat at Sheffield United in front of 14,000 spectators and in 1980, a 2–1 defeat against Altrincham.
+In national competition, the club reached the FA Cup first round proper three times in four seasons, beginning with a 1–0 defeat at Blyth Spartans in 1977.
+A 3–0 defeat at then-third division Sheffield United in 1979 in front of 14,000 spectators was followed a year later by a 2–1 home defeat to Altrincham in 1980.

-In 1981 the club became founder members of the North West Counties League, and had the distinction of becoming the league's first ever champions under Bryan Griffiths.
-A new grandstand seating 250 was built in 1986 to replace the old wooden stand which had stood for 60 years and no longer met ground safety regulations.
+In 1981 the club were founder members of the North West Counties League, and had the distinction of becoming the league's first ever champions under Bryan Griffiths.
+A new grandstand seating 250 was built in 1986 to replace the sixty-year-old wooden stand which no longer met ground safety regulations.
 In the 1989–90 season the club were relegated to Division Two of the league.